Can I Eat More Carbs if I Exercise on Keto?

 the keto diet

 As you may already know, the keto diet is a high-fat, moderate-protein, and low-carb diet.
-The main factor being keeping the net carbohydrate count low.
+The main factor is keeping the net carbohydrate count low.
 This helps the body to get into ketosis.
-This is a state where the body can convert fat into ketones that can be uses as energy when there are not enough carbohydrates to fuel the body.
+This is a state where the body can convert fat into ketones that can be used as energy when there are not enough carbohydrates to fuel the body.

-Being in ketosis is basically putting your body into a fat burning mode.
+Being in ketosis is putting your body into a fat-burning mode.
 This is the main reason that the keto diet can cause so much weight loss.
 There are many studies on the keto diet’s impact on weight loss.
-In one study, women following the keto diet loss twice as much weight as the control group.
+In one study, women following the keto diet lost twice as much weight as the control group.

 In addition to weight loss, the keto diet has several other benefits.